 Arbitration Forums simplify the process with automated issuance of electronic funds transfer (EFTs) and the processing of incoming subrogation and arbitration payments made via EFT once parties reach a settlement.

 The Benefits of Using Arbitration Forums:

-The insurance industry uses Arbitration Forums because it allows them to collect on their claims quickly and at much lower costs than pursuing the claim in litigation.
+The insurance industry uses Arbitration Forums Inc because it allows them to collect on their claims quickly and at much lower costs than pursuing the claim in litigation.
 It gives the insurance industry a process to resolve their claims in front of people who are knowledgeable and experienced in the industry, rather than having to explain their issues to a judge who may have very little experience with the insurance claims industry.
-Arbitration also allows the parties to keep their proceedings confidential, an option that is not allowed in traditional litigation.
+Arbitration also allows the parties to keep their proceedings confidential, an option that is not permitted in traditional litigation.
 And at the end of the arbitration, the claimants have a decision on the claim that is binding between the parties, with the promise of action if the decision is not followed.
-Overall, Arbitration Forums provides an efficient and effective way to resolve complicated insurance claims with ease, making it obvious why so many companies choose to use Arbitration Forums to resolve their disputes.
+Overall, Arbitration Forums provide an efficient and effective way to resolve complicated insurance claims with ease, making it obvious why so many companies choose to use Arbitration Forums to resolve their disputes.